 Your first line of defense against a deep, soft couch should be stretchsitting.
 This will make your seated time therapeutic as well as relaxing.
 Some couches, made of fabric with some degree of friction and having seats that aren’t too deep, may not be difficult to stretchsit on.
-If you’re lucky, you can simply hook yourself up against the back of the sofa.
-However, many couches are too deep to allow...
+If you’re lucky, you can simply hook yourself up against the back of the sofa....
 Read more

 I’ve taught stretchlying on the side for decades.
 So it’s a (welcome) surprise to discover a way of arranging the neck that is both more effective in adding additional neck length and more relaxing for the neck muscles.